 AIRS and Composition Science

-AIRS' 1600 km cross-track swath and cloud-clearing retrieval capabilities provide daily global carbon monoxide maps over approximately 90% of the Earth.
+AIRS 1600 kilometer cross-track swath and cloud-clearing retrieval capabilities provide daily global carbon monoxide maps over approximately 90% of the Earth.
 Validation indicates AIRS carbon monoxide retrievals are approaching the 15% accuracy target set by pre-launch simulations.
-AIRS has become a regular source for carbon monoxide data along with MOPITT, TES and SCIAMACHY and was used to estimate the global emissions of carbon monoxide at approximately 1350 Tg/Year which is much higher than bottoms up estimates.
+AIRS has become a regular source for carbon monoxide data along with MOPITT, TES and SCIAMACHY and was used to estimate the global emissions of carbon monoxide at approximately 1350 Tg/year, which is much higher than bottoms up estimates.
 The difference is hypothesized to be from residential heating and vehicle cold starts.
 AIRS carbon monoxide products also play a key role in multiple studies of wildfire plumes

-In an independent study, a very good agreement is found between AIRS-retrieved AODs and MODIS Aqua during the summer dust season.
+In an independent study, very good agreement is found between AIRS-retrieved Aerosol Optical Depths (AODs) and MODIS Aqua during the summer dust season.
 Both instruments show a large annual transport of dust from Africa (240 Tg) to the Atlantic (140 Tg), Amazon (50 Tg), Caribbean (50 Tg), and Europe (20 Tg).
-Finally, AIRS Water Vapor data used with MODIS Aerosol Optical Depth (AOD) to determine relationship between water vapor and AOD.
-Little correlation was found indicating these two variables can fluctuate independently of each other.
+Finally, AIRS Water Vapor data was used with MODIS AOD to determine the relationship between water vapor and AOD.
+Little correlation was found, indicating these two variables can fluctuate independently of each other.

 SO2 retrievals based on AIRS brightness temperatures, as well as SO2 and ash indices based on AIRS brightness temperature differences, have been used to analyze the transport of volcanic plumes and inter-annual variability of Upper Troposphere Lower Stratosphere (UTLS) SO2 associated with volcanic eruptions.